l0k18/binarytree/README.md

 # redblack
-Writing a little red/black binary tree implementation to master Rust memory management and traits
+Writing a little plain binary tree implementation to master Rust memory management and traits